Meet the Board

 President-Elect

-Jason K. Smart is an Old Town Native and currently resides there with his family.
-With over 20 years of experience in the funeral profession, his journey has brought him from Old Town to Portland and now serving the communities of Lincoln and Millinocket.
-He has a high level of professionalism and standards that he adheres to; treating the families he meets and interacting with the level of care and compassion that was once offered to his family during a difficult loss in their lives.
-Jason become a licensed funeral director in 2019 while working at Conroy-Tully Walker.
-Following the loss of his son in 2020, Jason and his family relocated back to Old Town to be closer to family and currently works for Bowers Funeral Home in Lincoln.
-Jason, his wife, Ashley; son, Avery; daughters, Maizey and Hazel.
-In his spare time, Jason enjoys spending time with his family, hunting, fishing, and anything else outdoors.
+Jason K. Smart is an Old Town native and currently resides there with his family.
+With more than 20 years of experience in the funeral profession, his career has taken him from Old Town to Portland and now to serving the communities of Lincoln and Millinocket.
+Jason maintains a high level of professionalism and strives to treat every family with the same care and compassion that was once shown to his own family during a difficult loss.

 Christopher Ladner